gamepark/gamepark.github.io/docs/step-by-step-example/display-first-item.md

 staticItem = { location: { type: LocationType.MainBoardSpot } }
 ```

+The minimum required information on an item, is a location.
+And the minimum required information on a location is its type.

 Now, the image of your board will be displayed on the screen.

 In the [next step](step-by-step-example/create-items.md), you will see how to create and display dynamic items.